centreon/centreon-documentation/en/service-mapping/ba-management.md

 Activate or not the auto-remediation command that you may execute when the BA status switches.

-**Inheritance of planned downtime**

-This option ignores, and cancels notification of, a status change when downtime has been planned on the indicators of a BA.
-Note the following:

-  - A BA inherits planned downtime from its indicators only when its status is not **OK**.
-  - When a BA is in planned downtime due to indicators downtime inheritance: If the BA status switches to OK, planned downtime is stopped.
-  - When a BA is in planned downtime due to indicators downtime inheritance: If an impact comes from an indicators that has no planned downtime, the BA downtime is stopped.

 > In order for the new BA to be calculated and monitored, you must regenerate
 > the configuration on the scheduler and restart the monitoring services through